I take this opportunity to mention the Watchtower study of today March 15 –

 burn up his enemies."
 (Eph.
 5:15-17; Heb.
 10:26,27; NIRV)

 resurrection.
-Jesus indicated that the Jewish religious leaders
+That includes the Jewish religious leaders

-spirit, or "who has trampled upon the Son of God and who has esteemed as of
+else "who has trampled upon the Son of God and who has esteemed as of

 ordinary value the blood of the covenant by which he was sanctified, and who has